 ISA Event Code of Conduct

 The ISA Code of Conduct Declaration is to be completed and signed by each participating official in any ISA Event.
 Failure to comply with the ISA Code of Conduct Declaration may result in disciplinary action by the ISA in accordance with the ISA Discipline Policy contained herein.

+To view the IOC Code of Ethics, click here: https://stillmed.olympics.com/media/Document%20Library/OlympicOrg/Documents/Code-of-Ethics/Code-of-Ethics-ENG.pdf

 ISA Code of Ethics